mickaelseban/FaultDetector.NET/README.md

-# FaultDetector.NET - Visual Studio Add-in
+# FaultDetector.NET

-**FaultDetector.NET** is an automated fault localization tool designed for C# projects, integrated directly into Visual Studio 2022.
-This add-in helps developers identify potential fault locations in their code by analyzing test results and generating a ranking of suspicious code lines.
+**FaultDetector.NET** is an automated fault localization tool specifically designed for C# projects.
+It helps developers identify potential fault locations in their code by analyzing test results and generating a ranking of suspicious code lines based on various fault localization techniques.

-### Key Features:
+The tool comes in two versions:
-- **Seamless Visual Studio Integration**: Fully integrated into Visual Studio 2022, allowing developers to interact directly within their familiar environment.
+- A **Visual Studio Add-in**, for seamless integration into the Visual Studio IDE.
+- A **Command-Line Interface (CLI)**, for integration into CI/CD pipelines or for use from the terminal.

+## Key Features
-- **Multiple Fault Localization Techniques**: Supports a wide variety of spectrum-based fault localization techniques.
+- **Multiple Fault Localization Techniques**: Supports a variety of spectrum-based fault localization techniques such as Tarantula, Ochiai, Jaccard, and Seban Normalization.
-- **Coverage Matrix Visualization**: Displays a detailed matrix that highlights the coverage of each line of code during test execution.
+- **Test Coverage Visualization**: Displays a detailed coverage matrix to show which lines of code are exercised by tests.
-- **Suspiciousness Ranking**: The tool provides a ranked list of the most suspicious lines of code based on the selected fault localization technique, helping to quickly pinpoint potential bugs.
+- **Ranking of Suspicious Lines**: Provides a ranked list of suspicious lines of code to help you locate the fault more quickly.
+- **Support for C# Projects**: Tailored for C# developers, with special focus on integration within the Visual Studio environment.

+---

+## FaultDetector.NET Add-in

+The **Visual Studio Add-in** allows developers to interact directly with FaultDetector.NET within their IDE.
+This version is particularly useful for developers who prefer a graphical interface and want real-time fault localization integrated into their development workflow.

 ### Installation

 1. Open Visual Studio 2022.